amontoison/GALAHAD.jl/docs/src/wcp.md

 ( alpha I A_E^T ),
 (A_E0 )
 \n
-where $A_E$denotes the gradients of the equality constraints and
+where $A_E$ denotes the gradients of the equality constraints and
 $\alpha > 0$ is a given scaling factor, using the GALAHAD package SBLS, and examining small pivot blocks.